top of page

 Why We Should Let a Fever Do Its Job

 Fever is the body’s natural defense against infection.
 A fever actually signals additional immune support.
 A higher temperature helps the body activate T-cells, which are key players in the immune response and also helps to produce antibodies for long-term protection.
 Lowering the fever actually slows down recovery by interfering with how the immune system works.
-Letting a fever run its course can actually help your child recover faster and build stronger immunity for the future.
+Letting a fever run its course can actually help you or your child recover faster and build stronger immunity for the future.

 How to Take a Temperature